-MATH 201 Calculus I 4 hours MATH 202 Calculus II 4 hours
+MATH 201 Calculus I 4 hours Choose one of the following:

+CSIS 201 Intro to Computer Science 3 hours MATH 202 Calculus II 4 hours MATH 240 Statistical Procedures 3 hours

 Physics Requirements (8 hours)

 Choose one of the following sequences:

 PHYS 201 General Physics 4 hours PHYS 202 General Physics 4 hours

 OR

 PHYS 211 General Physics with Calculus 4 hours PHYS 212 General Physics with Calculus 4 hours

-Chemistry and Biology Electives (7 hours)
+Chemistry and Biology Electives (12 hours)

-Choose one of the following:
+Choose three of the following:

-BIOL 350 Genetics 4 hours BIOL 410 Molecular Biology 4 hours BIOL 420 Cell Biology 4 hours Choose one of the following:

-CHEM 320 Advanced Inorganic Chemistry 3 hours CHEM 380 Advanced Organic Chemistry 3 hours CHEM 450 Quantum Chemistry 3 hours Thesis Option Philosophy: The opportunity to pursue a chemistry thesis is an honor.
+At least one biology course and one chemistry course.
+BIOL 311 Ecology & Biodiversity 4 hours BIOL 333 Advanced Physiology 4 hours BIOL 370 Microbiology 4 hours BIOL 390 Plant Biology 4 hours BIOL 410 Molecular Biology 4 hours BIOL 420 Cell Biology 4 hours BIOL 420 Cell Biology 4 hours BIOL 450 Advanced Human Anatomy 4 hours CHEM 332 Organic Chemistry II 4 hours CHEM 365 Advanced Topics in Biochemistry 4 hours CHEM 400 Biochemical Thermodynamics 4 hours Thesis Option Philosophy: The opportunity to pursue a chemistry thesis is an honor.
 Consequently, the thesis option will be noted on a student's transcript.
 The thesis is designed to enhance a student's preparation for graduate or professional school.
 The heart of the thesis is original research conducted under the guidance of a chemistry faculty member.
 Eligibility: The thesis option may be pursued by any chemistry major in good academic standing.
 Students wishing to pursue a thesis must: - 1.
 Consult with their research advisor about an acceptable research project. - 2.
 In writing, notify the chemistry thesis committee (composed of the chemistry department faculty) of their intention to conduct research.
 The thesis committee must receive notification by the end of the fall semester of the student's junior year.
 After the beginning of the spring semester of a student's junior year, students must petition the department thesis committee for permission to pursue thesis research.
 Students who pursue the thesis option must: - 1.
 Enroll in at least 1 hour of Chemical Research (CHEM 465) each semester, beginning the spring semester of their junior year, through the spring semester of their senior year. - 2.
 Submit the first copy of a written thesis to the thesis committee by April 1 of their senior year.
 The final, edited copy is due to the thesis committee the last day of classes during the spring semester. - 3.
 Prepare a poster and give an oral presentation of their research.
 In some cases, students may apply research conducted off campus to the CHEM 465 requirement.
 Students who participate in off-campus research programs may petition the thesis committee for special consideration of the thesis option.
 The thesis committee must receive the petition by the beginning of the fall semester of the student's senior year.
 The thesis committee may elect to substitute the off-campus experience for a portion of the CHEM 465 requirement.
-Bachelors (BS) in Biology Overview This major offers a 53- or 54-semester-hour course of study, enabling students to pursue a variety of careers that include research, the health professions, teaching and non-science fields that require critical-thinking skills.
-Requirements for the biology major consist of 10 semester hours in core biology courses, 20 hours in chemistry and mathematics, and 24 hours of biology courses based on a selected concentration.
+Bachelors (BS) in Biology Overview This major offers a 56- or 58-semester-hour course of study, enabling students to pursue a variety of careers that include research, the health professions, teaching and non-science fields that require critical-thinking skills.
+Requirements for the biology major consist of 18 semester hours in core biology courses, 22-24 hours in physical sciences and quantitative skills, and 16 hours of upper-division biology coursework.
 Students are required to obtain a minimum grade of C- in all courses taken for the major.
 Degree Outcomes Graduates with a BS in biology will: